jmalicki/hoi4-build-solver/docs/WEBASSEMBLY.md

 While Python and Web are separate front-ends, we should centralize only computational core logic in Rust so both consume the same behavior:

-- Heuristic selection mapping from string → trait object
+so f- Heuristic selection mapping from string → trait object
 - Progress/metrics collection (expanded, pruned, heap stats)
 - Path/moves reconstruction and final-state formatting
 - Pruning policy toggles and defaults